cedkeChat/nonhost.ml/README.md

 - adilmc -> trinity compiled

 # Credits
-Thx to Korozin for trinity files :)
+Thx to Korozin for trinity files and Lokey for compiled elf menus :)